 Whatever.
 The guys stop us, as usual we forget immediately every single word of Spanish, are the friendliest guys on this planet and so dumb, you cannot imagine.

 Phase 3: the nastier of the 2 guys takes his phone and starts using a translator.
 Now communication gets more serious.
 Unfortunately, we’re very bad in typing on a phone.
-So it takes the hell a lot of time for us to reply.
+So, it takes the hell a lot of time for us to reply.
 Nevertheless, now we can exchange ideas.
-We learn that the police suspects us not to have yielded to a pedestrian in town – some 10 km away.
+We learn that the police suspect us not to have yielded to a pedestrian in town – some 10 km away.
 Thus, we have to be heavily punished.
 As we just answer no and ask politely if now we can move on, it gets more complicated for the poor policeman.
 Well, for us the opportunity to take our phone, discuss loud and clearly about an embassy – suddenly we realize, that the guy understands some English – at least the word embassy.
 Quickly he deletes his Spanish text.

 Phase 4: the lovely policeman writes a pretty long text.
 Then he even explains the whole thing in Spanish, while we’re reading the translation.
 To make it short: we may drive on, exceptionally he excuses our infraction, reminds us to drive carefully and wishes us merry X-Mas.
 And off we are.